Christain-Pugh/Fifa-21-Data-Cleaning/README.md

 - Pandas (Data Manipulation)

+- re (To write regular expressions for data cleaning)

 **Transformations & Cleaning**
 1. The Club column had newline characters in almost every row.
 I wrote to replace any instance of "\n" with an empty space to make it more readable